gmonteith/farm-finance/README.md

 Each time a change is made to the chapter/appendix/file it is saved and then the command in register "q" is run with `@q` to update the pdf.

-The reason that the `master-wip.ms` file is required is that the macro and layout files, shown below, are only sourced in the master and not in the individual chapters/appendices.
+The reason that the `master-wip.ms` file is required is that the macro files, shown below, are only sourced in the master and not in the individual chapters/appendices.

 `macro/format.tmac`
 `macro/equation.tmac`